jwhitham/spdif-bit-exactness-tools/fpga/README.md

 by 1dB every second (assuming a 48kHz sample rate).
 If a higher audio level reaches the compressor, the peak level is immediately updated to match.
 This prevents any clipping.
 When the input audio level falls, the gain is gradually increased.
 A short delay allows the volume to be adjusted ahead of any change.
 There is a maximum gain (1.0) and a minimum (set at -21.1dB).
+Normally the delay is about 85 ms, but this is bypassed in some modes (e.g. for video playback).

 This design is very simple.
 Because it reacts immediately to a new peak level, the compressor's effect is very noticeable, with an immediate drop in volume that can sometimes be noisy.
 Music often sounds